 - Track traffic sources and the number of visitors

-In WordPress, you can just edit contents of your blog post and in a few seconds, changes are visible for the visitors.
-On the other hand, in JAMstack after every change, even a minor one, the rebuild is needed.
+In a WordPress site, you can just edit the contents of your blog post and in a few seconds, changes are visible for the visitors.
+On the other hand, in JAMstack static site generators after every change, even a minor one, the rebuild is needed.
 Put another way, it will take time before the changes will appear on the website.

-If your build process is not optimised, this can take from minutes to even hours.
+If your build process is not optimized, this can take from minutes to even hours.

 This can slow down the development, and increase infrastructure cost.

 Unfortunately, Jamstack architecture doesn’t guarantee you will get green results both on mobile and desktop on Google PageSpeed Insights.

 Official Gatsby.js website has weak performance according to Google PageSpeed Tool.

 Having great results is not just about website front-end and hosting – it’s also about how you structure your website, how you set up analytics, user tracking, and other third-party scripts that can slow your website down.
 PageSpeed’s first approach might require changing your mindset and strategy, not just website technology.